 To access other daytime warming spaces today, including Multnomah County Library branches, please see this interactive map.

-If you see someone about whom you are concerned during cold weather, such as not being dressed for the weather conditions, call the non-emergency response line at 503-823-3333 and request a welfare check.
+If you are concerned about someone you see during colder conditions, such as someone not dressed safely for the weather conditions, call the non-emergency response line at 503-823-3333 and request a welfare check.

-If someone outside is unsheltered and whose life appears to be in danger, call 9-1-1.
+If someone’s life appears to be in danger, call 9-1-1 for medical attention.

-In addition to the severe-weather beds that open only when certain weather thresholds are met, the Joint Office of Homeless Services also funds more than 1,300 year-round and winter shelter beds open every night during the cold season.
+In addition to the severe-weather beds that open only when certain weather thresholds are met, the Joint Office of Homeless Services also funds and supports more than 2,000 year-round and winter shelter beds open every night during the cold season.
 These beds are open day after day, no matter the forecast.
 Other community partners also add winter shelter capacity.